open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 Depending on your intention of this hook, you need to implement corresponding functions according to the hook point of your expectation.

-For example, if you want to modify the value of a hyper-parameter according to the training iter and two other hyper-parameters after every train iter, you could implement a hook like:
+For example, if you want to modify the value of a hyper-parameter according to the training iteration and two other hyper-parameters after every train iteration, you could implement a hook like:

 ```python
 # Copyright (c) OpenMMLab.
 All rights reserved.